 Add the milk and flour mixture to the mixing bowl and mix on low until combined into a smooth batter.
 Pour batter evenly into each cake pan, about 255 grams each.

 If using cake strips, do not put them on because naked cakes look better if the cakes are actually domed.
 So if they bake domed, it’s great and there’s no need to trim them because you’ll fill in the sides with frosting!

-In the bowl of your stand mixer fitted with paddle attachment, add the butter, powdered sugar and vanilla extract.
+To make the frosting: In the bowl of a stand mixer fitted with the paddle attachment, add the butter, powdered sugar and vanilla extract.
 Mix on low until all ingredients are combined, then speed mixer up to high for 1 minute or until light and fluffy.

 On a cake stand, cake round or spinner start frosting the cake.
 Place the first cake layer and put a generous amount of frosting, then the second and repeat.
 Frost the outside of the cake by filling in the sides with frosting (this is what I was talking about why domed cakes are good for naked cakes), and scraping the cake so you have a naked cake look.

 Pour caramel sauce over the top of the cake and let it drip down the sides.

 Place a cluster of Candied Pecans on top.

 Store in a cake dome for up to 3 days.